 Washington State Mentors would like to thank our Partners for their ongoing support.
 Collaborating with our partners on projects and initiatives is one of the most important ways WSM supports the mentoring community.

 - Bank of America

-For the past three years Bank of America has sponsored the Bank of America Mentoring Initiative.
+For the past ten years Bank of America has sponsored the Bank of America Mentoring Initiative.
 The initiative is designed to support high-quality mentoring programs that are serving youth living in low to moderate income households with emphasis in reaching small and rural communities.
-Fifty eight grants totaling more than $300,000 have been made since 2006 through a competitive grant process administered by Washington State Mentors.
-For a list of 2009 Bank of America Mentoring Initiative grant recipients and photos from the statewide grant celebrations click here.
+One hundred and nineteen grants totaling more than $600,000 have been made since 2006 through a competitive grant process administered by Washington State Mentors.

 - Bill & Melinda Gates Foundation